Skip to content

 Coins in the Maldives

-In the Maldives, coins in circulation come in several small denominations, such as 1, 2, 5, 10, 25, and 50 laari, and there’s also a 1 and 2 Maldivian rufiyaa coin.
+In the Maldives, coins in circulation come in several small denominations, including 1, 2, 5, 10, 25, and 50 laari, as well as 1 and 2 Maldivian rufiyaa coins.

-Each coin has a different size and design, showing things like boats, palm trees, and traditional Maldivian symbols.
+Each coin has a unique size and design, featuring elements such as boats, palm trees, and traditional Maldivian symbols.

-The coins are used for everyday small purchases, and it’s fun to see the different pictures on them when you’re buying something.
+The coins are used for everyday small purchases, and it’s fun to see the different pictures on them when making a purchase.
 Again, be aware of their authenticity.

 Maldivian currency import and export regulations